BChan26/u5_redux_mapping_state_props/README.md

 }
 ```

 Add a `console.log` inside of that function above the `return`.
-And log `state`.
+Log `state`.

-Now create a `mapActionsToProps` function, it should accept `dispatch` as an argument, have it return an empty object for the time being:
+Now, create a `mapActionsToProps` function.
+It should accept `dispatch` as an argument.
+Have it return an empty object for now:

 ```js
 const mapActionsToProps = (dispatch) => {